mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 10 June 2025

-- The average temperature today is 18.49˚C,
+- The average temperature today is 19.51˚C,
-- With highs of 19.91˚C and lows of 17.51˚C,
+- With highs of 19.99˚C and lows of 18.17˚C,
-- It may feel like 18.27˚C with overcast clouds
+- It may feel like 19.29˚C with scattered clouds
-- The wind speed is 3.13m/s and visibility is 10000m
+- The wind speed is 4.12m/s and visibility is 10000m
-- The pressure is 1016hPa and humidity is 72%
+- The pressure is 1016hPa and humidity is 68%
 - The sun will rise at 03:49 and set at 20:26

 <!-- weather_marker ends -->